-My research focuses on hyperbolic equations with singularities and/or multiplicities.
+My research focuses on hyperbolic equations and systems with singularities an multiplicities.
 I use energy estimates or Fourier integral operator techniques to prove well-posedness for the corresponding Cauchy problem in Gevrey classes and spaces of ultradistributions.
-I am also interested in propagation of singularities, i.e, how the singularities of the initial data are related to the singularities of the solution.
-A part of my work is devoted to the problem of multiplying distributions by immersion in a differential algebra (Colombeau algebra).
-In the recent past I have developed new analytic and functional analytic methods in the Colombeau context: generalised Fourier and pseudodifferential operator theory, microlocal analysis for generalised functions, foundations of topology and functional analysis for Colombeau algebras
+I am also interested in propagation of singularities and microlocal analysis, i.e, how the singularities of the initial data are related to the singularities of the solution.
+A part of my work has been devoted to the problem of multiplying distributions by immersion in a differential algebra.
+In the recent past I have developed new analytic and functional analytic methods in the context of Colombeau algebras: generalised Fourier and pseudodifferential operator theory, microlocal analysis for generalised functions, foundations of topology and functional analysis for Colombeau algebras.

 - Member of the London Mathematical Society